chef/chef-workstation/docs-chef-io/content/workstation/chef-workstation-app.md

 Start `Chef Workstation App` from your Applications folder.

-## Chef Workstation App Window
+## Chef Workstation App Dashboard

-The Chef Workstation App window lets you manage Cookbooks and Chef repositories.
-Open the Chef Workstation App window by selecting **Manage Cookbooks** from the Chef Workstation App menu in the menu bar (macOS) or taskbar (Windows).
+The Chef Workstation App dashboard lets you manage Cookbooks and Chef repositories.
+Open the Chef Workstation App dashboard by selecting **Manage Cookbooks** from the Chef Workstation App menu in the menu bar (macOS) or taskbar (Windows).

 ### Linking repositories